 Honestly, there is no definite answer to this question because of the unsure and various circumstances such as Wi-Fi condition, backup iPhone to iCloud, iPhone condition, and data amount that vary from one user to another.
 But if you backup often, at least once per week, the entire process can run for around 7-10 minutes every time.

-The amount of data you desire to backup to iCloud influences the time it takes for the entire backup process to complete.
-The more data you need to backup, the longer you will wait.
+The amount of iPhone data you desire to backup to iCloud influences the time it takes for the entire backup process to complete.
+The more data you need to backup, the longer you will wait to backup iPhone to iCloud.

 The speed of your Wi-Fi can significantly increase or reduce the backup time.
 If the speed is good, the upload time will be shorter.